 Download a PDF version of the Handbook.
 (Please note that MSt students should refer to the separate MSt course handbook for the rules and regulations that govern their course.)

 Information about ICE course fees and how to pay them, funding opportunities such as bursaries and loans, and ICE's financial policies.

 Additional information that students with additional requirements may need when applying to join a course with the Institute.

 Links to the various forms you may need to complete as a student at ICE.

 Our policies on equal opportunity, client responsibility, data retention and protection and safety.

-FAQs relating to academic credit, to International Summer Schools and to general issues.
+FAQs relating to academic credit, to International Summer Programmes and to general issues.

 - Information for students

 I would highly recommend the Certificate in International Development at ICE.
 The programme has definitely equipped me further in undertaking assignments for the UN and other international organisations.
 It has provided a solid base to look at different factors … when implementing poverty alleviation programmes or in developing policies to address complex issues associated with developing countries and other emerging economies.

 The course was fantastically interesting, challenging and a real pleasure.
 The tutors were engaging, fun and genuinely great people.
 What a pleasure and a privilege the whole course was!
 I was very sad to see it end.
 I am still in touch with my former classmates, and have made lots of contacts in the Astronomy and Astrophysics field.
 The staff at Madingley Hall were a delight and extremely helpful … It was, and will remain one of the best experiences of my life.